 Specifically at Wadsworth, we have experienced some of these issues.
 Throughout the pandemic morale among officers began to decline and multiple officers began discussing looking for other opportunities outside the agency.
 Currently the WPD is at 29 out of an authorized strength of 32 officers.
 In January 2022, the WPD had an officer retire and begin employment with another law enforcement agency.
 While he could have easily remained with the WPD in the DROP program, he took into account scheduling and the difference in work with this other agency.
 In March of 2022, an officer who had served for seven years with the WPD left for another agency.
 This was followed closely by the resignation of a new hire from 2021.
 Two additional WPD officers are also actively considering leaving the agency.
 While these officers are retirement eligible, they are considering other law enforcement options outside of our agency.
 The WPD also has an officer suffering from the long term effects of COVID and he will be leaving employment in 2022 as well.
-In total, the WPD could potentially replace seven officers within a twelve month period of time.
-Policing is a unique profession and requires significant efforts in hiring and training new officers.
+In total, the WPD could potentially replace seven officers.
 Once officers leave FTO they consistently report that it takes several years for them to become proficient and feel comfortable in their roles.
 This period of time requires both intensive supervision and continued training efforts.
 Given that the WPD already faces the hurdle of onboarding potentially 21% of our overall patrol staff, we need to take measures to reduce the number of officers leaving the agency.